MartimChaves/glcm_sat_img/README.md

 The majority of the code here is dedicated to **extracting features from a dataset** and using them to **predict their class** using a **classifier**.
 That dataset is the one provided by the Women in Data Science (WiDS) Datathon 2019, which can be found [here](https://www.kaggle.com/c/widsdatathon2019/data).

+Then, in the /fastapi_app directory, you can find the FastAPI API developed, in the inference.py file.

 The *overall pipeline* is the following:
 1. Exploratory Data Analysis using *features_palm_oil.py*
 2. Testing different classifiers using *test_classifiers.py*
 3. Grid search the best hyper-parameters for the best classifier and get test set results using *train.py*
+4. Use the model to build an API
+5. Containerize the model using Docker
+6. Deploy the API to the cloud

 You can find some of the **results**, **graphs**, and other info in the **plots folder**.
 The results weren't *mind-blowing*, but still, I thought they were *reasonable*!
 And ultimately, it was quite a fun project.
 For the future I was thinking of deploying this model in a web app, which is something that I'd like to learn. *If you'd like to contribute, feel free to shoot me a message, I'd love to collaborate with different people on this project :)*